 Services for Australians

 The Australian Consulate-General in Shenyang is in a temporary office while the Chancery is established.
 Australians should continue to seek assistance from the Australian Embassy in Beijing in the first instance.
-The Embassy's website and Weibo have the most up-to-date information for Australians in China.
+The Embassy's website, wechat and weibo have the most up-to-date information for Australians in China.

 Message from Consul-General Broughton Robertson

-Please email us your preferred contact details and Northeast China city of residence if you wish to stay in contact ([email protected]).
+Please email [email protected] your preferred contact details and Northeast China city of residence if you wish to stay in email and/or wechat contact with us.

 As of 20 March 2020, only Australian citizens, residents and immediate family members can travel to Australia.
 All travellers to Australia are required to isolate for 14 days, either at home or at a hotel.